What Color is Your Privlege?

 by F. I. Goldhaber

 According to Portland Metrozine Goldhaber wields their poetry as an activist's tool.
 Read Point of View and Repair Fair in the Fall, 2019 issue.
+Point of View also appears in What Color is Your Privilege?.

 by F. I. Goldhaber